F-S-C/StrumentalMente/README.md

 │   └── src (the documentation source code)
 └── src
     └── assets
-        ├── css (all the CSS used in the application) ├── media (all medias used in the application) │   ├── audios (all audios used in the application) │   ├── images (all images used in the application) │   └── videos (all videos used in the application) └── js (all javascript files used in the application)
+        ├── audios (all audios used in the application) ├── css (all the CSS used in the application) ├── images (all images used in the application) ├── js (all javascript files used in the application) └── videos (all videos used in the application)
 ```

 ## Copyright and Licenses